Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 You will need the following materials:
 - A flat and conductive material that has **AT LEAST** a 13 cm diameter (i.e. a computer case side panel).
 A thin paint layer shouldn't greatly affect signal strength.
 - About a meter of 2.5 mm copper wire.
-Different widths are fine, but 2.5 mm is optimal.
+Different diameters are fine, but 2.5 mm is optimal.

 - Male panel mount SMA port, preferably insulated - [Example](https://www.aliexpress.com/item/1005003803735398.html)
 - Adequately sized screws and nuts for the SMA port's mounting holes